mnot/avoiding-internet-centralization/draft-nottingham-avoiding-internet-centralization.md

 ### Proprietary Centralization {#direct}

 Creating of a protocol or application with a fixed role for a specific party is the most straightforward kind of centralization.
-Currently, many messaging, videoconferencing, chat, social networking, and similar applications operate in this fashion.
+Many messaging, videoconferencing, chat, social networking, and similar applications operate in this fashion currently.

 Because they allow control by a single entity, proprietary protocols are often considered simpler to design, more amenable to evolution, and more likely to meet user needs {{MOXIE}}, compared to decentralized alternatives.
 However, they have corresponding centralization risk -- if the function has no alternative providers, or switching to those providers is too difficult, its users are "locked in."